 Use spell check.
 Use grammar check.
 Proof read.
 Write professionally.

 Citation style should be APA.
 Use citations throughout the text for specific information (like number of people injured, amount of damage suffered) and also for information that is more than general knowledge.
 If you didn’t know a fact before you started this study, then you need to include a citation!
 Use (Author, Year) within the text and put a list of references at the very end, in alphabetical order by author’s last name.
 If you include a direct quote, put it in quotation marks and cite the author with the page number.
 If you are uncertain, ask.
 If you need help finding references, ask!
 Visit the Writing Center to improve your paper and for extra credit!

 Write in complete, grammatically correct sentences, as professionally as possible.
 Proof-read your work; reading out loud to yourself is a very good way to do this.

 The format should be as follows, with six sections as outlined.
 The sections may be numbered, or you may use subheadings to separate them.
-Phases of recovery are those used in figure 1.13 in Keller & DeVeccio.
+Phases of recovery are those used in figure 1.13, Recovery from Disaster, in Keller & DeVeccio.
 You should say something about each phase.

 Name, Location & Date of Disaster

 - Explain the physical process that caused this disaster.
 What happened?
 Give as much background as possible regarding the type of hazard and the details leading up to this disaster.
 It may have been a single event, or a sequence of events that led up to the final disaster.
 You may have secondary hazards that cause more damage than primary (e.g. 2004 Indonesia tsunami was secondary, after an earthquake).
 Explain as much as possible.

 - Was the population aware of this type of hazard and/or of the risk they faced?
 Had this type of event occurred before?
 Had any mitigation or preparation been planned?
 Was the population prepared in any way?